 Birthing Rock Petroglyphs

 Now this panel I was excited about.
 I mean, how often do you get to see a petroglyph of a birthing scene?
 Not very.
-That is the main highlight of this stop, but there are other petroglyphs on the other three sides of the rock as well.
+That is the main highlight of this stop and a must-add bucket list site, but there are other petroglyphs on the other three sides of the rock as well.
 There aren’t as many on the other sides.
 There is a sign to tell you a little more about it by the fence.
 This one is super easy to get to and the perfect way to spend a spare hour or two.

 You can see a few different things on the main panel besides the birth (being done feet first!)
 Next to the mother you’ll find what I call The Doctor.
 You can also see centipedes, what might be some tiny footprints (between the mother and the doctor), bear paws, and someone doing a handstand.
 Just keep in mind, none of these are official interpretations, just what I think they look like.